msdalp/msdalp.github.io/_posts/2018-04-24-Java-Jersey-Filters-and-JDBI-Injection.markdown

 [http://msdalp.github.io/2018/04/07/Java-Jersey-2.26-JDBI/](http://msdalp.github.io/2018/04/07/Java-Jersey-2.26-JDBI/)

-I will continue from the last part which you can pull from [https://github.com/msdalp/jersey-jdbi-sample](https://github.com/msdalp/jersey-jdbi-sample) the `master` branch.
+I will continue from the last part which you can pull from [https://github.com/msdalp/jersey-jdbi-sample](https://github.com/msdalp/jersey-jdbi-sample) on `master` branch.
 All work done on this post will go to `auth_filter-dao` branch.

-Now I want add these in order:
+Now I want to add these in order:

 - Add a proper user class with password and write jdbi implementation for that.
-- Add a login method with token you users can login.
+- Add a login method with token.
-- Users should have different roles so later we can utilize Jersey's in role and have proper role based service calls.
+- Different roles for users so later we can utilize Jersey's `@RolesAllowed()` for role based service calls.
 - Add a filter to check tokens to see if user is authorized or not.
 - Implement user role details
 - Write a Dao annotation so we can inject Jdbi interfaces easily.

-For the simplest case I need a User model with unique username, a bcrypt hashed password, and a role selected from 'admin', 'mod', or 'user' which will be defaulted as 'user'.
+For the simplest case I need a User model with unique username, a bcrypt hashed password, and a role selected from 'admin', 'mod', or 'user' with default value 'user'.

 {% highlight sql %}
 CREATE TABLE auth_user (